wejdeneHaouari/blockbench-sawtooth/benchmark/fabric-v1.4/README.md

 # Running Fabric v1.4

 * Spin up a Fabric network with a single orderer and four peers under the same organization.
-* Run the network in the docker environment of the localhost in the same bridge network.
+* Run the network in the docker environment of the 172.31.12.127 in the same bridge network.

 ```
 cd four-nodes-docker/